Jeunese/jeunese.github.io/docs/docs-as-code.md

     *  Locally through a browser on your machine.
 No Internet connection is needed for this, but you can't share it.
     *  Remotely through a static site-hosting service (like GitHub Pages), available to anyone with an Internet connection and a browser.
 1. To host the content on a Web page, the static HTML file is pushed to a remote repo on a cloud-based hosting service (such as GitHub).
 1. A static site-hosting service (such as GitHub Pages) takes files from the remote repo to publish on a website.

+Markdown isn't the only kind of static data that an SSG can convert to HTML.
+The data could also be JSON, Yml, images, or any other kind of static data file.

 ### Example use case